atDoyle/Udacity-Full-Stack-Web-Developer/Logs-Analysis/README.md

 ### Running the Files

 Once the files have been downloaded to the shared vagrant directory, log into the virtual machine using **vagrant ssh**.
-After logging in, cd in to the **/vagrant** shared directory and run each file using the **python** command.
+After logging in, cd into the **/vagrant** shared directory and run each file using the **python** command.
 The results of each query will print in the prompt as well as into its own text file.